 Heather Cameron studied with the late Rich Stallcup, is a long-time member of Point Blue Conservation Science, and has been birding in the Point Reyes area for over 22 years.

-Scott Carey is an avid birder and works for Wild Birds Unlimited in Sebastopol, CA. He has guided local bird watching trips in Marin and Sonoma counties, as well some further afield in Humboldt County and Arizona.
+Scott Carey is an avid birder, and he has guided local bird watching trips in Marin and Sonoma counties, as well some further afield in Humboldt County and Arizona.
 When Scott is not out bird watching, he has participated in a number of bird surveys, as well as volunteered for the Marin Breeding Bird Atlas.
 He currently conducts shorebird and Marbled Murrelet surveys for Avocet Research.

 Susan Cochrane-Levitsky is a botanist who has dedicated her career to conservation leading California's programs to understand and protect endangered plants, and overseeing conservation policy to protect our state's natural diversity as the Chief of the California Department of Fish and Game’s Wildlife Natural Heritage Division.
 She also oversaw the production of several educational books on California's unique plants and wildlife.
 Now a landscape artist, she shares her love of nature through her paintings and by leading botanical tours in beautiful natural areas of California.